WOG vs INM: Who will win today's Legends League Cricket match?

-The World Giants and India Maharajas will lock horns in Match No. 3 of the Legends Cricket League match.
-The game will take place on Saturday, January 22 at the Al Amerat Cricket Ground Oman Cricket (Ministry Turf 1).
+The World Giants and India Maharajas will lock horns in match No. 5 of the Legends Cricket League match.
+The game will take place on Wednesday, January 26 at the Al Amerat Cricket Ground Oman Cricket (Ministry Turf 1).

-The Maharajas, led by Mohammad Kaif, made a thunderous start to their campaign with a six-wicket win over the Asia Lions in their opening match on Thursday, January 20.
+The Maharajas, led by Mohammad Kaif, are in a bit of fix.
+Having lost two out of their three games, the Maharajas are in a must-win situation.
+Their net run rate of -0.503 is also the worst among the three teams.

+If Maharaja lose the game, the Giants and the Asia Lions will qualify for the final to be played on Saturday, January 29 at Al Amerat.
+The Maharajas will go into the game on the back of a 36-run loss at the hands of the Misbah-ul-Haq-led Lions on January 24.

-After being put in to bat first, the Lions racked up a formidable score of 175 on the board.
-The Lions lost Tillakaratne Dilshan early, but Kamran Akmal and Upul Tharanga steadied the ship for their team.
-Tharanga top-scored for them with a 46-ball knock of 66 with the help of seven fours and two sixes.
-Misbah-ul-Haq also chipped in with a handy 30-ball 44.
+After being sent in to bat, the Lions racked up a massive score of 193 for four on the board.
+Upul Tharanga top-scored for them with a 45-ball 72, but it was Asghar Afghan's unbeaten 28-ball 69 that propelled the Lions past the 180-run mark.

-Manpreet Gony got three wickets for the Maharajas, although he went for 45 runs in his quota of four overs.
-Irfan Pathan bowled at an economy of 5.50, accounting for a couple of scalps.

-The Maharajas found themselves in trouble in their run-chase as Naman Ojha, Stuart Binny and S. Badrinath perished in quick succession.
-However, Yusuf Pathan's 40-ball 80 helped them chase down the target with five balls remaining.
+Amit Bhandari picked up two wickets for the Maharajas.
+In the run-chase, Wasim Jaffer and Manpreet Gony scored 35 runs each, but they couldn't take their team over the line.

+The Giants, led by Kevin Pietersen, on the other hand, have a golden chance of qualifying for the final with a win on Tuesday.
+In their previous match on Saturday, January 22, they defeated the Maharajas by three wickets, riding on the back of Imran Tahir's 19-ball half-century.

 Can the World Giants (WOG) beat the India Maharajas (INM)?